Pattern-match lines of a file

 Here's an example of grep-like treatment of the contents of a text file.

-In this example, the format of each line is verified against a regular expression.
+In this example, the format of each line is verified against a regular expression, using a Pattern and Matcher.

 Note that a String literal representing a regular expression needs to escape all backslashes.
 In effect, all of the backslashes are simply doubled.